nunosoares27/storefront-backend/README.md

       ✓ Test edit category should return status 401 when no userToken is provided ✓ Test delete category should return a message "Category deleted with success" ✓ Test delete category should return status 401 when no userToken is provided

+User tests

+    Test methods exist
+      ✓ Index method should exist
+      ✓ getById method should exist
+      ✓ Register method should exist
+      ✓ Login method should exist
+      ✓ Edit method should exist
+      ✓ Delete method should exist

+    Test methods return correct values
+      ✓ Index method should return array of Users
+      ✓ Register method should return a token
+      ✓ Login method should return a token
+      ✓ getById method should return user with ID
+      ✓ Edit method should return a message "User edited with success" ✓ Delete method should return a message "User deleted with success"

+    Test API Endpoints
+      ✓ Check if server runs, should return 200 status ✓ Test Index should return array of users
+      ✓ Test Index should return 401 when no userToken is provided ✓ Test getById should return user with id when a valid id is provided ✓ Test getById should return the message "Theres no user by id 4" when a invalid id is provided ✓ Test getById should return 401 when no userToken is provided ✓ Test Register should return token and status 200 ✓ Test Login should return token and status 200 ✓ Test update user should return a message "User edited with success" ✓ Test update user should return status 401 when no userToken is provided ✓ Test delete user should return a message "User deleted with success" ✓ Test delete user should return status 401 when no userToken is provided